 Beinn a’Chreachain and Beinn Achaladair

-Walk duration - 8hrs There are some steep gradients and rough terrain on this walk.
+Walk duration - 7-8hrs There are some steep gradients and rough terrain on this walk.
 In wet weather the paths and open ground at lower levels can be boggy.
 A river crossing may be required so walkers should come prepared to keep their feet dry and/or have dry socks to change into.
-Walkers should ensure have experience of mountain walking over longer distances.
+Walkers should ensure they are fit for mountain walking over longer distances.
 In the event of adverse weather: A walk of a similar standard and feel will be offered, in an area and at an altitude suited to the weather, such as the 2 Corbetts, Beinn a Chaisteil and Beinn nam Fuaran.

 For Medium, Hard and Extra Hard walks we ask walkers to make sure they have full hillwalking gear, by which we mean definitely the following: Boots, warm clothing, warm/quick drying trousers (not denim jeans), waterproof jacket and over trousers, rucsac, hat, gloves, spare fleece, packed lunch, spare food and drink, small personal first aid kit including any medications, mobile phone, headtorch, and bivvy bag if you have one, and possibly also these other items, depending on personal preference: Gaiters, rucsac cover, walking poles, spare socks, map, compass, GPS, lipsalve, camera.

 The nature of hill walking potentially involves leaders or other participants in providing close assistance to others.
 For everybody’s protection those people classified as ‘vulnerable adults’ or young people under the age of 16 must be accompanied by an appropriate carer or responsible adult.
 No special arrangements are available to provide independent supervision for vulnerable people, and the accompanying carer takes full responsibility for them.
 The carer or parent is best placed to judge the capability of their charges.